 In the next article, I will write about ‘Post-processing’, summarizing the techniques for the optimization and integration of the exported model.

 ※For your information, the current published VR space is not complete, so I am updating it.
 I am improving the accuracy of the model and adding some contents unique to VR.
-Please taste it when published.
+Please view it when published.

-STYLY Photogrammetry Awards is now open!
+STYLY Photogrammetry Awards is Now Open!

-The prizes for this Photogrammetry Awards winner are:
+The prizes for this Photogrammetry Awards are:

 - Oculus Quest

 - chloma parka

 You are more than welcome to submit an entry for these awards.